anudevgill/Minesweeper/README.md

 # Minesweeper
-Simulates a game of Minesweeper
+A program that uses open-source chess visualization software and adapts it to simulate an interactive game of Minesweeper.